Financial-Times/origami/components/o3-foundation/README.md

 See our documentation website for a [full list of spacing tokens](https://origami-for-everyone.ft.com/guides/spacing/).

 ### Grid

+>  ⚠️ **NOTE:** Grid is experimental and open to change without notice.
+Please contact the Origami team before using.

 The `o3-grid` system, provided by `o3-foundation`, standardises usage of grid across ft.
 The `o3-grid` is responsive on different screen sizes and differs from [`o-grid`](https://o2.origami.ft.com/?path=/docs/o2-core_components-o-grid-readme--docs) component.
 For more detailed guidelines on grid system check our documentation for [`o3-grid`](https://origami-beta.ft.com/guides/grid/).